 Head of a Carian ruler, probably Mausolus.
 British Museum (Wikemedia)

 In 338 BC, Artaxerxes III died.
 A Babylonian text suggests he died peacefully: Greek writers suppose otherwise, with juicy tales of the murder of Artaxerxes and his son and heir Arses by a vicious eunuch called Bagoas.
-Bagoas installed Darius III, grandson of Artaxerxes III, as king, only to be murdered himself soon afterwards.
+Bagoas installed Darius III, an Achaemenid whose antecedents are unclear, as king, only to be murdered himself soon afterwards.
+But Darius III was soon to have a new worry...

 The kingdom of Macedonia - occupied by the Persians during the early part of the war with Greece, had regained its independence, being probably thought too insignificant to bother about.
 The Athenians weren't even sure whether they were proper Greeks.
 They viewed them as politically backward compared with the sophisticated democracies further south.
 Macedon was a warrior society, a monarchy - the king being chosen from his fellow nobles for his prowess in battle.
-In many ways, it was still rather like the Greece of Homer's Iliad - seemingly not much changed since Homeric times.
+In many ways, it was still rather like the Greece of Homer's Iliad - seemingly not much different from the days of Achilles and Agamemnon..

 Philip's expansion had been reported in Asia and the king viewed his power with suspicion.
 So he wrote to the satraps to help the Perinthians as much as possible.
 They sent a troop of mercenaries, ample funds and sufficient food, armour and everything else needed for the war.